An invitation to live - You are cordially invited to attend your Once in a Lifetime Trip.

-The Invitation:
+Invitation:

 "Dear Me,

 You are cordially invited to attend your Once in a Lifetime Trip, to be held as soon as possible.
 We know you never got to go on your tour of the world after your army service and that was because you were told that you had to work from dusk 'til dawn to earn respect and a bit of money.
-But now, dear Me, time is running out, you have one foot in the grave and before you die you must define, once and for all, who you are.
+But now, dear Me, time is running out, you already have one foot in the grave and before you die you must define, once and for all, who you are.
 Come.
 Get rid of your belongings, put them away, sell what you can, detach yourself from your beliefs and go on the Journey of Your Life."

 Photo courtesy of Eyal Rotman